xcore/sc_usb_device/module_usb_device/doc_design_guide/hw.rst

-Evaluation Platforms
+Evaluation platforms
 ====================

 The XMOS USB Device Library supports both the xCORE-USB (U-Series) devices and the xCORE General Purpose (L-Series) devices.
 However, not all development kits support implementing USB devices.

-Recommended Hardware
+Recommended hardware
 --------------------

-U16 Slicekit
+U16 sliceKIT
 ++++++++++++

 The USB device capabilities are best evaluated using the U16 Slicekit Modular